Popeye Village: Attractions

 Popeye Village is open to the public seven days a week and, apart from the film set itself, has several family attractions for the visitor to experience.
 There are shows, rides, and museums, as well as playhouses where children can climb and explore the village.
 Children can meet the main characters from the movie, such as Popeye, Olive Oyl, Bluto, and Wimpy.

 Set dressings and props

 Some of the houses in Popeye Village have been equipped with various items related to the film's production, including props used in the movie.

 Cinema

-Situated in the centre of Popeye Village's Lower Complex, visitors can see a 15-minute history and information audio-visual show which includes clips from the actual film and the set's construction.
-The cinema can accommodate approximately 40 people and has a show every hour.
+Situated in the centre of Popeye Village's Lower Complex, visitors can see a 15-minute history and information audio-visual show that includes clips from the actual film and the set's construction.
+The theater can accommodate approximately 40 people and has a show every hour.

 Popeye Village hosts a variety of functions and activities at certain times of the year, including casual barbecue lunches and dinners.